 Consider that the average home in the United States costs roughly $200,000.
 Private mortgage insurance runs between 0.3 percent to 1.5 percent of the home’s value on an annual basis.

 This could save you up to $3,000 each year or $250 per month.

-Before you start entering into the process of purchasing a home with a VA loan, you should be aware of all the VA loan requirements for buyers.
+Before you start entering into the process of purchasing a home with a VA loan, you should be aware of all the buyer requirements.

 This is an incredibly beneficial program, but it does have certain standards that must be upheld if you would like to receive financing.

 The biggest requirement is that you must find a property that meets the minimum property standards.